intro-to-data/Class/Week 07 Midterm/README.md

       - Note the unusual spelling of this column.
   - ReceivedSMS: Did the patient receive a SMS?
 TRUE or FALSE
   - NoShow: Did the patient no-show?
 TRUE or FALSE
-      - **Hint:** R treats boolean TRUE values as equal to 1 and boolean FALSE values as equal to 0.
+      - **Hint:** R treats Boolean TRUE values as equal to 1 and FALSE values as equal to 0.
 You can sum a column of TRUE/FALSE values to get the count of TRUE.

 # Remember: